corentinplumet/corentinplumet.github.io/index.md

 ></iframe>
 </div>

 Obviously the COVID-19 lockdown increased the page views related to video games, but we can also see below that video games increased more relatively to other pages during the COVID-19 lockdown.
 This is important because all page views increased as we could see above when we showed the total amount of wikipedia searches.
-Unfortunately we cannot see the longer lasting effect that COVID-19 had on the pageviews a few years after the lockdown due to the lack of data with this dataset.
+Unfortunately we cannot see the longer lasting effect that COVID-19 had on the page-views a few years after the lockdown due to the lack of data with this dataset.

 Furthermore, when we compare the trends individually, we can still match the english to be the average, no matter how restrictive the lockdown was.
 However it matches the semi_restrictive lockdowns the best.
 Look at the graph below and toggle between the different restrictivenesses or look at all of them at once and see for yourself that english matches the average trends quite well when toned down.